curvedinf/dir-assistant/README.md

 pipx install dir-assistant
 ```

-## Embedding Model Download
+## Embedding Model Download (Optional)

-You must download an embedding model regardless of whether you are running in local or API mode.
-You can
+You must use an embedding model regardless of whether you are running in local or API mode, but you can
+choose whether you want it to be local or API using the `ACTIVE_EMBED_IS_LOCAL` setting.
+Generally local will be
+faster, but API will be higher quality.
+To start, it is recommended to use a local model.
+You can download a
-download a good default embedding model with:
+good default embedding model with:

 ```shell
 dir-assistant models download-embed